Search Console "Not Indexed": Decode It by Status

 5. Alternate page with proper canonical tag (informational)

 Fix: Usually no action needed.
-Verify:
+Confirm the canonical points where you intend:

 curl -sL https://yourdomain.com/that-url | grep -oE '<link rel="canonical" href="[^"]+"'